neondatabase/website/content/docs/manage/api-keys.md

 ---
-title: Using API Keys
+title: API Keys
 enableTableOfContents: true
+redirectFrom:
+  - /docs/get-started-with-neon/using-api-keys
 ---

 Any action performed in the Neon Console can be performed using the [Neon API](https://neon.tech/api-reference).
 Using the Neon API requires an API key.
-This topic describes how to generate, revoke, and use an API key.
+This topic describes how to generate, revoke, and use API keys.

+API keys are global and belong to the Neon user account.
+They can be used with any project or project object that belongs to the user account.
+A Neon account can create unlimited API keys.

 ### Generate an API key